Hike at a Glance

 To reach the trailhead, head west from Cairns along the Kennedy Highway towards Kuranda.
 After passing the Kuranda turn-off, continue for approximately 21 kilometres before turning left onto Davies Creek Road.
 This unsealed road can be heavily corrugated and is not recommended for caravans.
 Follow the road for around 10 kilometres to reach the Upper Davies Creek camping area, which is 3.8 kilometres beyond the Lower Davies Creek camping area.
 The trailhead is located nearby, and due to the rough conditions, a four-wheel-drive vehicle is strongly recommended to access the area safely.

-Closest towns to this walk: Atherton, Cairns, Lake Eacham, Malanda, Mareeba, Tolga, Yungaburra
+Nearby towns: Atherton, Cairns, Lake Eacham, Malanda, Mareeba, Tolga, Yungaburra

 About the region